navikt/common-java-modules/README.md

 These libraries are in use by many applications in NAV.

+## Version 1
+This version is tightly coupled to `api-app` and contains many modules that can be considered deprecated after the release of version 2.
+This version will continue to live on the `master` branch until most users of `common-java-modules` has migrated over to version 2.
+If possible, no new features should be added to version 1.

+## Version 2
+Version 2 removes all of the deprecated modules from version 1 (including `api-app`) and aims to provide framework agnostic modules that can be used in any application.

 ## Building the libraries

 In order to build `common-java-modules`, run from the root directory: